Aquila Safari Review – The Closest Safari to Cape Town!

 What is the Aquila Safari?

-As well as animals, lodges, and cottages, you’ll also find a restaurant, bar, spa, and lounge at the Aquila Reserve.
+As well as animals, you’ll also find a restaurant, bar, spa, and lounge at the Aquila Reserve.
 In fact, it’s basically a resort.
+During the summer, you can use the pool, so bring your swimmers!

 Visiting Aquila is a really popular thing to do in Cape Town, and the Real Housewives even visited!
 I’m no housewife (although I’m waiting for Bravo to call at any moment), so my two visits were drama free.